evenblad3/blog/posts/privacy/2025-10-21-make-your-texts-harder-to-trace.md

 ```

 > [!NOTE]
-> Please be responsible, I am not encouraging any illegal activites but demonstrating how similar looking letters can be used to create hard-to-detect text variations
+> Please be responsible, I am not encouraging any illegal activites but demonstrating how similar looking letters can be used to create hard-to-detect text variations.

 ## Using Letters From Different Languages
 A lot of letters from other languages are similar to English letters, like the following example.